Knotx/knotx/documentation/src/main/wiki/FallbackHandling.md

 # Fallback Handling

 Sometimes during Fragment processing things can go wrong.
-There can be multiple reasons -misconfiguration, programming error, lack of service availability.
-KnotX gives you the ability to define a fallback strategy that is applied when dynamic fragment processing fails.
+There can be multiple reasons: misconfiguration, programming error, lack of service availability.
+Knot.x gives you the ability to define a fallback strategy that is applied when dynamic fragment processing fails.

 ## How does it work?